emacs-mirror/emacs/mps/manual/source/topic/scanning.rst

     :c:func:`MPS_FIX2`.

 Another technique that can speed up scanning is to segregate objects into pools whose object formats contain different scan methods.
+In particular, if you can segregate objects that do not contain any references into :term:`leaf object` pools like :ref:`pool-amcz`, these objects do not need to be scanned at all.

 Other notes